alicht/DOM-manipulation/DOM/part2.md

 ### however...
 Refreshing the page will revert everything back to their original values. :/ :/ :/

--  So to recap
+### To recap

-At this point, we should understand how to use a `document` method to access an element, how to assign an element to a variable, and how to modify properties and values in the element.
+-  we know how to use a `document` method to access an element
+-  how to assign an element to a variable
+-  how to modify properties and values in the element.

-# The Dom Tree and Nodes
+# The Dom Tree

-All items in the DOM are defined as nodes.
-There are many types of nodes, but there are three main ones that we work with most often:

--  Element nodes
--  Text nodes
--  Comment nodes

-When an HTML element is an item in the DOM, it is referred to as an element node.
-Any lone text outside of an element is a text node, and an HTML comment is a comment node.
-In addition to these three node types, the document itself is a document node, which is the root of all other nodes.
+### The document itself is a document node, which is the root of all other nodes.

 The DOM consists of a tree structure of nested nodes, which is often referred to as the DOM tree.
 You may be familiar with an ancestral family tree, which consists of parents, children, and siblings.
 The nodes in the DOM are also referred to as parents, children, and siblings, depending on their relation to other nodes.

 ``` html
 <!DOCTYPE html>